The Emerald Forest: Production

 Dira Paes was chosen after an audition in which she took advantage because she answered the casting director in English.
 Even counting as experience only the plays she performed at school, she had already shown herself to be professional enough to forget what the word "modesty" means.
 "I am naked all the time, with a G-string, but with breasts and buttocks exposed.
 I was 15 and I had my 16th birthday on the last day of shooting.
 I was a girl and I have that as a reminder of the time I was still a virgin.
 But it wasn't hard to do, because everyone was Indian and naked.
 It wasn't great, but it was good to be uninhibited," she said.

 Reception

-As of 2022, Rotten Tomatoes assigns it an 83% approval rating out of 18 reviews.
+Box office

+The film made its worldwide debut in France on 25 June 1985, where its recent Cannes buzz made it a sizeable hit.
+With 2,652,685 admissions nationwide, including 711,929 in Greater Paris, it was the 12th most popular film of the year in the country, and the 10th most popular in the capital region.

+In the United States, The Emerald Forest opened on 5 July 1985 via independent distributor Embassy Pictures, on a moderate 1,110 screens.
+It finished its run at the local box office with $24,468,550.

+The film opened in its native U.K. on 23 August 1985, in second place, but quickly fell off the charts, only drawing a lackluster £765,000 domestically.

+Critical

+On review aggregator Rotten Tomatoes, 84% of 19 critics gave the film a positive review, with an average rating of 7.2/10.
 The Emerald Forest was designated a Critics' Pick by a New York Times reviewer, who called it "compelling and richly atmospheric".
-In a negative review, Paul Attanasio of the Washington Post called it "long, wheezy tribute to the Noble Savage" and more of "a National Geographic special" than a proper film.
+Derek Malcolm of The Guardian wrote, "This simplicity of expression, combined with Boorman's usual sophisticated visual technique, makes it a genuine oddity.
+But, whatever its faults, it looks glorious, tells a fascinating story and is a piece of sheer cinema you have to see."
+In a negative review, Paul Attanasio of The Washington Post called it "long, wheezy tribute to the Noble Savage" and more of "a National Geographic special" than a proper film.

-It was nominated for 3 BAFTA Awards, for Cinematography, Make Up, and Score.
+Accolades

+In addition to its Cannes selection, The Emerald Forest received three nominations at the 39th BAFTA Awards, for Best Cinematography (Philippe Rousselot), Best Original Music (Junior Homrich and Brian Gascoigne) and Best Makeup and Hair (Peter Frampton, Paul Engelen, Anna Dryhurst, Luis Michelotti and Beth Presares).